ddanon/hd-client/README.md

 ```

-5. [on the client] replace the ServerURL and AuthKey values.
+5. [on the client] replace the ServerURL and AuthKey values in `cap-97.hujson`

 ```json
 {